-President Grant orders Indian fighter MacKay to negotiate with the Modocs of northern California and southern Oregon.
+President Grant orders Indian fighter MacKay to negotiate peace with the Modocs of northern California and southern Oregon.
 On the way he must escort Nancy Meek to the home of her aunt and uncle.
-After Modoc renegade Captain Jack engages in ambush and other atrocities, MacKay must fight him one-on-one with guns, knives and fists.Written by
+After Modoc renegade Captain Jack's group engages in ambush and other atrocities, MacKay eventually ends up tracking Captain Jack down and fighting him one-on-one to apprehend him.Written by

 Ed Stephan <firstname.lastname@example.org>

 8 of 21 people found this review helpful.